iris-dni/iris-service/iris/service/auth/views.rst

 Login Embed Code
 ================

-This is the endpoint from which an sso enabled foreign page must load the IRSI javascript for the login page::
+This is the endpoint from which an sso enabled foreign page must load the IRIS javascript for the login page::

     >>> response = browser.get('/v1/views/iris-sso-login.js')